Right On (The Supremes album)

-Right On is the nineteenth studio album by the Supremes, released in 1970 for the Motown label.
-It was the group's first album not to feature former lead singer Diana Ross.
-Her replacement, Jean Terrell, began recording Right On with Mary Wilson and Cindy Birdsong in mid-1969, while Wilson and Birdsong were still touring with Ross.
+Right On is the nineteenth album by the Supremes, released in 1970 for the Motown label.
+It was the group's first album not to feature former lead singer Diana Ross who was replaced by Jean Terrell.

 Frank Wilson, a former protégé of Motown producer Norman Whitfield, produced much of Right On, working to establish the "New Supremes" (as Motown began marketing the new Terrell-led lineup) as a group unique from the Ross-led Supremes.
-Right On features the top 10 single "Up the Ladder to the Roof" and the top 40 single "Everybody's Got the Right to Love".
-Other notable tracks include "Bill, When Are You Coming Back", an anti-Vietnam War song, and "The Loving Country", written by Ivy Jo Hunter and Smokey Robinson.
-A critical and commercial success, Right On reached #25 on the Billboard Top 200 albums chart, a peak 21 positions higher than their previous album, Farewell.
+Right On features the Top 10 single "Up the Ladder to the Roof" and the Top 40 single "Everybody's Got the Right to Love".
+Other notable tracks include "Bill, When Are You Coming Back", an anti–Vietnam War song, and "The Loving Country", written by Ivy Jo Hunter and Smokey Robinson.
+A critical and commercial success, Right On reached number 25 on the Billboard Top 200 albums chart, higher than their previous album, Farewell.

-On the album The Supremes covered "Baby Baby" by The Miracles.
-"But I Love You More" was also recorded by The Blackberries.
+On the album, the Supremes covered "Baby Baby" by the Miracles.

-Despite having a new lead singer, this lp, like many of the ones before, featured backing vocalists by other singers at Motown, usually the Andantes.
-Some of the tracks were recorded by Jean Terrell before officially being announced as Diana Ross's replacement.
-The Right On album was actually the best tracks chosen from a collection of more than three dozen songs Terrell recorded readying herself to assume lead vocal duties.
-Terrell said in an interview that the group recorded Up The Ladder To The Roof late in the period of when these songs were laid down.
-The company had initially chosen Bill, When Are You Coming Back, and then another Johnny Bristol song, Life Beats, to be the first single with Terrell.
-Only two weeks before the group debuted on The Ed Sullivan Show as the new Supremes was Up The Ladder To The Roof chosen.